GA-repos/HTML-and-CSS/readme.md

 <img src="" alt="">
 ```

-Images require two attributes, a `src` with a URL for an image, and an `alt` tag for screen readers and when something breaks and the image doesn't show up.
+Images require a `src` with a URL for an image.
+You should also include an `alt` tag for screen readers and when something breaks and the image doesn't show up.

 The url can be any address but generally we want to manage our own assets.